gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>The ContactsPresenter holds on to an instance of this class and updates it
-accordingly, based on calls to onItemSelected().</p>
+The ContactsPresenter holds on to an instance of this class and updates it accordingly, based on calls to onItemSelected().

 <pre class="prettyprint">
   public class ContactsPresenter implements Presenter,